Wreath Macdonald operators: Difference operators

 In this case, all factors only involving $\{w_{i,b_m}\}_{i\in I}^{1\le m\le k}$ leave behind a constant.
 Evidently, the corresponding terms in (\ref{En4}) and (\ref{En5}) disappear.
 The terms involving $w_{i,b_m}$ and an $x$-variable in (\ref{En1}) leave behind a power of $t$ when we cancel

 Finally, the product of terms in (\ref{En2}) involving any index $1\le a\le n$ and $b_m$ leave behind a constant when we evaluate $w_{i,b_m}=0$ for all $i\in I$.
 The remaining factors are a scalar multiple of the calculation for $\mathcal{E}_{p,n-k}$.
 The `$-$' case is analyzed similarly.
-We summarize our findings from this subsection with the following: \begin{lem} Assuming $|x^{(i)}_{l}|<1$ and $|q|,|t|\gg 1$, we have